-The Lakshadweep Archipelago lies in the Arabian Sea at a distance of 155 to 280 miles from the west coast of India.
-Lakshadweep is considered the smallest Union Territory of India with a population of approximately 60,000 people inhabiting 11 of the 36 islands.
-Karavatti is the capital and the most centrally located island in the archipelago, with a land area of approximately 4.22 square kilometers and a permanent population of about 10,000.
+The Lakshadweep Archipelago lies in the Arabian Sea, about 200 miles off the west coast of India.
+Lakshadweep is the smallest Union Territory of India, with a population of approximately 60,000 people inhabiting 11 of the 36 islands.

+Lakshadweep Marine Research and Conservation Centre (LMRCC) is a local organization committed to conservation and sustainable development of the area’a coral reef ecosystems.
 LMRCC has requested support from Seacology to construct an environmental education center.
-In exchange, the local community will set aside 500 acres of Kayaratti Lagoon as a marine reserve, where marine species will be protected for a minimum of 10 years.
+In exchange, the community will set aside 500 acres of Kayaratti Lagoon as a reserve.
+They will protect marine species there for a minimum of 10 years.